janekfleper/typst-fancy-units/src/lib.typ

 #import "number.typ": interpret-number, format-number
 #import "unit.typ": interpret-unit, format-unit-power, format-unit-fraction

+// Source for the separators https://en.wikipedia.org/wiki/Decimal_separator#Conventions_worldwide
+#let language-decimal-separator = (
+  af: ",", // Afrikaans
+  sq: ",", // Albanian
+  be: ",", // Belarusian
+  bg: ",", // Bulgarian
+  hr: ",", // Croatian
+  cs: ",", // Czech
+  da: ",", // Danish
+  nl: ",", // Dutch
+  en: ".", // English
+  et: ",", // Estonian
+  fi: ",", // Finnish
+  fr: ",", // French
+  ka: ",", // Georgian
+  de: ",", // German
+  el: ",", // Greek
+  hu: ",", // Hungarian
+  is: ",", // Icelandic
+  it: ",", // Italian
+  lt: ",", // Lithuanian
+  mn: ",", // Mongolian
+  no: ",", // Norwegian
+  pl: ",", // Polish
+  pt: ",", // Portugese
+  ru: ",", // Russian
+  sr: ",", // Serbian
+  sk: ",", // Slovak
+  sl: ",", // Slovenian
+  es: ",", // Spanish
+  sv: ",", // Swedish
+  tr: ",", // Turkish
+  tk: ",", // Turkmen
+  uk: ",", // Ukrainian
+  // Kurmanji and Latin are missing

+  // A few other languages
+  jp: ".", // Japanese
+  ko: ".", // Korean
+  zh: ".", // Chinese
+)

+// Get the decimal separator based on the text language
+//
+// This function can only be called in a known context!
+//
+// All languages from https://typst.app/tools/hyphenate/ except for Kurmanji and Latin
+// are currently supported.
+In addition Japanese, Korean and Chinese are available.
+// If a language is not supported, the separator will default to ".".
+#let get-decimal-separator() = {
+  language-decimal-separator.at(text.lang, default: ".")
+}

 // Config for the output format of numbers and units
 //
 // The following options are available: